Preparing for the Lord's Supper

 If you are a believer in Christ we invite you to come to the table, and as you prepare to partake the following questions are worth considering as a way of ‘examining yourself’ prior to the Lord’s Supper:

 Because this is a feast that signifies our union with Christ, it is a feast for believers in Christ.
 This is why we ask that if you are not yet ready to embrace Jesus Christ as he is freely offered to us in the gospel, we respectfully ask that you refrain from partaking of this feast.
 But if you have become keenly aware of your sin and your need for the grace of Jesus Christ, this is the work of God who is calling you to embrace Jesus Christ.
 Why not take the next step and embrace Jesus Christ as your Lord?
 Receiving Christ as Lord simply requires repentance and faith.
 Repentance is a turning from sin and self-trust.
 And faith is trusting in Jesus Christ as Savior and Lord.
-If you’re not sure what exactly to do, we invite you to begin by praying the prayer below.
-But this isn’t some incantation or magical charm.
-Rather, this prayer is simply an outline that we invite you to make your own if indeed God is prompting you.
 Being a Christian involves a lifestyle of repentance and faith.
 Furthermore, being a Christian means that you live your life in the context of the Christian community, which involves finding a church home.
 Please let us know after the service if this is a commitment you are taking.
 The pastoral staff and elders would be more than happy to walk alongside you in this journey.